 As Stephanie Horsman highlighted in her article Bring On the Sun, high energy prices are deemed problematic as Spain's average income is also among the lowest.
 Many locals and expats face difficulty paying their electricity bills so anything that can keep costs down is welcome.

 Why Are Prices So High? #

 There are many factors that contribute to the rising costs of electricity in the country, one of which is the current environmental conditions.
-In an interview with Ontier, Eloy Márquez revealed that the environment and the weather can affect the prices due to a growth in demand.
+In an interview with Ontier, Eloy Márquez revealed that environmental and the weather can affect the prices due to a growth in demand.
 Particularly hot summers or cold winters mean higher consumption for air conditioning and heating which, in the Balearic Islands, is often electric, too.

 Another culprit is the shutting down of nuclear plants in France.
 Since it's more profitable for Spain to import electricity from other nations and export the power it produces, the stoppage in part of the nuclear plants became a huge contributing factor to the exorbitant energy prices.